- Buyer's Guide

 Figure 1.
 Cause categories defined in Standard DOE-NE-1004-92.

-So, stop just cheering for plant reliability and start seriously employing RCA.
+So, stop just cheering for plant reliability and start seriously employing root cause analysis.
 More than 80 percent of the respondents to our survey rated RCA as one of their better - or their best - plant reliability management tools.
-When asked what they could do to get more out of RCA, the top two